tsuru/tsuru/docs/overview.rst

 Configuration for an application should be stored in environment variables - and we know that.
 Tsuru lets you define your environment variables using the command line, so you can have the configuration flexibility your application need.

-Additionaly, when you bind a service with your application, Tsuru gives the service the hability to inject environment variables in your application environment.
-For instance, if you use our Mysql service, it will inject variables for you to create a connection with your application database.
+Tsuru also makes use of environment variables.
+When when you bind a service with your application, Tsuru gives the service the hability to inject environment variables in your application environment.
+For instance, if you use the default Mysql service, it will inject variables for you to establish a connection with your application database.

 Custom Services
 ---------------